KellanClark/yobemaG/README.md

 Arguments:
 * `--rom <file>`
 * `--bootrom <file>` Give path to the bootrom.
 CPU registers will be set to correct values if not given.
 * `--system <dmg/gb, cgb/gbc>` Specify which system to use.
 This may affect specific features and starting register values.
-Defaults to cgb if supported by ROM and not specified.
+Defaults to Game Boy Color if supported by ROM.
+* `--mbc <none, MBC1, MBC2, MBC3, MMM01, MBC5, MBC6, MBC7, wisdomtree>` Override the ROM's MBC.
+This may have upredictable consequences and shouldn't be used in most circumstances.
 * `--log-to-console` Log values of each CPU register to console after every instruction.
 WARNING: May drastically slow down emulator.
 It is recommended to pipe the output into a file.
+* `--unlock-framerate` Run emulator as fast as possible.
+Using this will cause major audio desync.

 Example: `yobemag Tetris.gb --bootrom bootrom.bin`